Timeline of Cardiff history: The Norman town

 1081: William the Conqueror led an army through southern Wales and may have erected defences at Cardiff on the site of the old Roman fort.

 1100: A small town outside the castle was establishing itself.
 It was made up primarily of settlers Norman/Saxon people.

 1111: Cardiff town walls were first mentioned by Caradoc of Llancarfan in his book Brut y Tywysogion.

 1126: Ralph "Prepositus de Kardi" took up office as the first Mayor of Cardiff.

 1158: Ifor Bach, Lord of Senghenydd attacked Cardiff Castle and carried off William of Gloucester, Lord of Glamorgan.

 1180: St John the Baptist Church built.

 1294: The Glamorgan Welsh attacked Cardiff Castle.

 1315: Llywelyn Bren, a great-grandson of Ifor Bach, attacked Cardiff Castle.

 1318: Llewelyn Bren executed at Cardiff as a traitor.

 1324: Edward II.’s charter indicates that "Cardiff had become an important trading and shipping centre."

-1327: Cardiff declared a Staple Port.
+1327: Cardiff declared a Port of the Staple.

 1340: Hugh le Despenser "grants an important early charter."

 1404: Owain Glyndŵr captured Cardiff Castle.